 Emma is a professional member of the Chartered Society of Forensic Sciences and is an assessor for the accreditation of university courses in forensic science.

-She has been involved in development of forensic courses in Macedonia and Portugal and been a visiting lecturer to Avans University in the Netherlands and Egas Moniz in Lisbon Portugal.
+She has been involved in the development of forensic courses in Macedonia and Portugal and has been a visiting lecturer at Avans University in the Netherlands and Egas Moniz in Lisbon Portugal.